glimpse-project/glimpse-training-data/README.md

 Here it's good to understand that `mocap/index.json` is an index of all the different `.bvh` mocap files under the `mocap/` directory.
-The file lets us blacklist certain files or specify overrides for how they should be handled when rendering.
+The file lets us blacklist certain files, tag files for filtering or specify overrides for how they should be handled when rendering.

 Before the `glimpse_data_generator` addon can be used to render, it requires there to be some number of pre-loaded motion capture animations.
 We pre-load